-- Send a follow-up email thanking them for their time. - Reiterate key messages discussed in the meeting. - Attach the one-pager included with toolkit.

-Email Neighbourhood Pharmacies Association of Canada to let them know you have completed your engagement by emailing info@neighbourhoodpharmacies.ca.
+- Take a picture at the conclusion of your meeting - Send a follow-up email thanking them for their time. - Attach the one-pager included with toolkit. - Share on Social Media with the #PharmacyStrong tag - Email Neighbourhood Pharmacies Association of Canada to let them know you have completed your engagement by emailing info@neighbourhoodpharmacies.ca.